sayansarkarnitdgp/sayansarkarnitdgp.github.io/_pages/job.md

 ## Pointfit Technology (Part-time)

+## Wecare Medservice LLP
+### Wecare
+In the Wecare kiosk initiative, we have worked on a multipurpose health parameter monitoring chair with an e-diagnostic feature fitted inside a medical booth with or without a mobile feature.
+The developed ‘ATM-like system’ is an answer to all of your basic health queries.

+### Mothercare
+In the Mothercare Initiative, we are working on “a total care-based healthy pregnancy initiative.
+Mothercare is acting as door to door health service provider by diagnosing important cardiorespiratory health parameters, along with bio-marker with online doctor consultation.
+The cardiorespiratory module can detect blood pressure, heart rate, respiration rate, ECG, and hemoglobin concentration.
+Based on those data, we are trying to provide fitness and health analytics.
+The introduction of care is in the form of the following steps: (a) Early pregnancy detection (b) Registration, (c) Check-up at regular intervals.
+Assistive care is provided by distributing ‘MotherCare Weekly kits’ consisting of necessities (food supplements, iron tablets, folic acid tablets) for the pregnancy period for one week.

+### Achievements
+1. Winner of the social track of Eureka 2016 (IIT Bombay, India) (out of 9500+ entries).
+2. Finalist in the business track of Empresario in 2016,2019, and 2020 (IIT kgp, India) for Wecare.
+3. Finalist in Tata Social Enterprise Challenge 2016 (IIM Kolkata, India) for wecare.
+4. Runner's up in the social track of Empresario 2017 (IIT kgp, India) for Mothercare.
+5. Finalist of Stanford India Bio-design Programme (AIIMS Delhi, India).

+Media coverage: - Work covered in The Telegraph, NDTV Prime, Times Now, Economic Times, Your story etc.
+Wecare comes to an end due to the founder's exit.

 ## Coal India Limited (Full-time)

-During my 2 years tenure in Coal India, I was posted at Ningha colliery, Sripur area, ECL, West Bengal, India.
+During my 2 years tenure in Coal India, I was posted at Ningha Colliery, Sripur area, ECL, West Bengal, India.
 In-charge of overall electromechanical engineering activities (working load – 7 MVA) of an underground semi-mechanized coal mine.

 ### Key achievements ###
 1. Designed power supply LT overhead lines more than 5 km in length worth more than 30 lakhs
 2. Surveyed off 2 trucks and 1 jeep car after completion of their life cycle.